Featurevisor

 Handler

-You can also pass your own log handler, if you do not wish to print the logs to the console:
+You can pass your own diagnostic handler if you do not wish to print diagnostics to the console:

 },